Koon-Kiat/Ocean-Sweepers/README.md

 The architecture follows a layered approach:

 1. **Engine Layer**: Provides abstractions and reusable components
-2. **Context Layer**: Implements game-specific logic on top of the engine
+2. **Application Layer**: Implements game-specific logic on top of the engine
 3. **API Layer**: Interfaces that define contracts between components
 4. **Implementation Layer**: Concrete implementations of those interfaces